achimschloss/fedcm-idp-typescript/README.md

 ## Certificate configuration

-The setup expects a `certs` subdirectory in the root of the project containing a subdirectory for the configured domains.
+In case not run locally or via Heroku this setup expects a `certs` subdirectory in the root of the project containing a subdirectory for the configured domains.
 Basic setup:

 Create the certs directory